makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ## How to Prevent Accurate Browser Fingerprinting

-Blocking browser fingerprinting entirely is difficult for users to do on their own.
-More often, they will employ a few different tools and techniques such as turning off cookies or browsing in incognito mode.
-These are not usually that effective.
+Preventing browser fingerprinting can be difficult for web users to do without having a better understanding of the technology and how it works.
+Some of the standard techniques the average visitor may use to protect their identity are not effective against fingerprinting, such as clearing cookies or browsing in incognito mode:

-At its essence, the nature of fingerprinting is to avoid using cookies.
+* **Cookies:** Browser fingerprinting does not inherently rely on cookies to generate a unique identifier.
 So while turning them off can offer some degree of user privacy, it doesn’t impact fingerprinting capabilities.

-Incognito mode browsing is equally ineffective for preventing browser fingerprinting, as a myriad of unique data points besides browsing history can be used for identifying visitors.
+  **Incognito mode:** This method of is equally ineffective for preventing browser fingerprinting, as a myriad of unique data points besides browsing history can be used for identifying visitors.

 Some browsers offer browser fingerprinting mitigation strategies as an in-built feature; for example, [Firefox](https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting) gives users the option to block third-party requests to sites known to utilize fingerprinting.
 This provides added protection, but at the cost of a compromised user experience (e.g., suboptimal page quality, slow loading speeds).
 Since the only way to block browser fingerprinting is to turn off features/capabilities like HTML canvas or audio content, many sites won’t load correctly in Strict security mode.